Charles Jenkinson, 1st Earl of Liverpool

-Charles Jenkinson, 1st Earl of Liverpool, PC (26 April 172917 December 1808), known as Lord Hawkesbury between 1786 and 1796, was a British statesman.
+Charles Jenkinson, 1st Earl of Liverpool (26 April 1729 – 17 December 1808), known as Lord Hawkesbury between 1786 and 1796, was a British statesman.
 He was the father of Prime Minister Robert Jenkinson, 2nd Earl of Liverpool.

 Early years, family and education

-He was born in Oxfordshire, the eldest son of Colonel Charles Jenkinson (1693–1750) and Amarantha (daughter of Wolfran Cornewall).
+He was born in Winchester, the eldest son of Colonel Charles Jenkinson (1693–1750) and Amarantha (daughter of Wolfran Cornewall).
 The earl was the grandson of Sir Robert Jenkinson, 2nd Baronet, of Walcot, Oxfordshire.
 The Jenkinson family was descended from Anthony Jenkinson (died 1611), who was a sea-captain, merchant, and traveller and the first known Englishman to penetrate into Central Asia.
 Liverpool was educated at Charterhouse School and University College, Oxford, where he graduated Master of Arts in 1752.

 Political career

 In 1761, Liverpool entered parliament as member for Cockermouth and was made Under-Secretary of State by Lord Bute.
 He won the favour of George III, and when Bute retired Jenkinson became the leader of the "King's Friends" in the House of Commons.
 In 1763, George Grenville appointed him joint Secretary to the Treasury.

-In 1766,after a short retirement, he became a Lord of the Admiralty and then a Lord of the Treasury in the Grafton administration.
+In 1766, after a short retirement, he became a Lord of the Admiralty and then a Lord of the Treasury in the Grafton administration.
 In 1772, Jenkinson became a Privy Councillor and Vice Treasurer of Ireland, and in 1775 he purchased the lucrative sinecure of Clerk of the Pells in Ireland and became Master of the Mint of Ireland.

 From 1778 until the close of Lord North's ministry in 1782 he was Secretary at War.
 From 1786 to 1804, he was President of the Board of Trade and Chancellor of the Duchy of Lancaster, and he was popularly regarded as enjoying the confidence of the king to a special degree.

 In 1786 he was created Baron Hawkesbury, of Hawkesbury in the County of Gloucester, and ten years later, Earl of Liverpool.
 He also succeeded his cousin in 1790 as the 7th Baronet of Walcot and to the family estates.
 He lived at Addiscombe Place, Surrey and in Hawkesbury, Gloucestershire.
 He died in London on 17 December 1808.